-- Helmet – Although not mandatory in many regions in the Canada and the USA you may still want to have a helmet on hand.
-I always carry a helmet in the storage box of my side by side for for a little extra safety measure in those “just in case” moments.
+- Helmet – Although not mandatory in many regions in Canada and the USA you may still want to have a helmet on hand.
+I always carry a helmet in the storage box of my side-by-side for a little extra safety measure in those “just in case” moments.

 - Rain Gear – I’ll have to admit, a little rain on those scorching hot summer days feels very nice but most of the time I am not a huge fan of the rain.
 That’s wear a little rain gear will have you feeling warm and comfortable on your ride.

-- Warm Jacket – There’s nothing worse than being cold while your out riding and even in the warmest of days it can get a little cold when riding in the higher elevations and the sun starts to go down.
-I always have a couple extra jackets and hoodies on hand in the storage bin on my side by side.
+- Warm Jacket – There’s nothing worse than being cold while you are out riding and even on the warmest of days it can get a little cold when riding in the higher elevations and the sun starts to go down.
+I always have a couple extra jackets and hoodies on hand in the storage bin on my side-by-side.

 - Sun Screen – I’m sure we’ve all fell victim to the UV rays of that pesky sun.
 You know what I’m talking about… Minding your own business, enjoying the day out riding, only to wake up the next day looking like your closest relative is Sebastien from little mermaid.
 Protect yourself and your riders by keeping sunscreen in your side by side.

-- Bug Repellent – Most bugs don’t bother you to much while your cruising but imagine this… You’re pumped because you’ve spent all day navigating the trails to a beautiful lake, you arrive at the lake and want to settle down to enjoy the scenery have a nice lunch… only to spend the entire time your there swatting at mosquitoes and horseflies.
+- Bug Repellent – Most bugs don’t bother you too much while you’re cruising but imagine this… You’re pumped because you’ve spent all day navigating the trails to a beautiful lake, you arrive at the lake and want to settle down to enjoy the scenery and have a nice lunch… only to spend the entire time there swatting at mosquitoes and horseflies.
 Save yourself the pain and agony and make sure you pack bug repellent.

 13 Emergency Items You Should Have In Your UTV